aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

    can be abstracted as a set of endpoint-to-endpoint links, with each link formed by an end-to-end tunnel across the underlying OTN networks.
-The resources associated with each link of the slice is reserved and commissioned in the underlying physical network upon the completion of configuring the OTN slice, and all the links are active.
+The resources associated with each link of the slice is reserved and commissioned in the underlying physical network upon the completion of configuring the OTN slice and all the links are active.

-   An OTN slice can also be abstracted as an abstract topology when the customer reqeuests the slice to share resources between multiple endpoints and to use the resources on demand.
+   An OTN slice can also be abstracted as an abstract topology when the customer requests the slice to share resources between multiple endpoints and to use the resources on demand.
-   The abstract topology may consist of virtual nodes and virtual links, and their associated resources are reserved but not comissioned across the underlying OTN networks.
+   The abstract topology may consist of virtual nodes and virtual links, whose associated resources are reserved but not commissioned across the underlying OTN networks.
 The customer can later commission resources within the slice dynamically using the NBI provided by the service provider.
 An OTN slice could use abstract topology to connect endpoints with shared resources to optimize the resource utilization, and connections can be activated